Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Conclusion

 In prior work~\cite{hayashitomamichel14} the present authors have analyzed composite hypothesis testing in the non-commutative (quantum) regime and found an operational interpretation for various definitions of quantum R\'enyi mutual information and quantum R\'enyi conditional entropy~\cite{tomamichel13}.
-Finding appropriate definitions for R\'enyi conditional mutual information in the non-commutative setting is an ongoing topic of research~\cite{bertawilde14}.
+However, the present work is more general than the classical specialization of that work and requires new techniques.
+This allows us to deal with more complex composite alternative hypotheses, and in particular allows for a characterization of R\'enyi conditional mutual information.
+Furthermore, finding appropriate definitions for R\'enyi conditional mutual information in the non-commutative setting is an ongoing topic of research~\cite{bertawilde14}.
 It is possible that an adaption of our analysis to quantum hypothesis testing will lead to further progress in this direction.
-However, some caution is advised since the definitions of the regular conditional mutual information in~\eqref{eq:cmi1}--\eqref{eq:cmi3} are not equivalent in the quantum case.
+However, some caution is advised since already the definitions of the regular conditional mutual information in~\eqref{eq:cmi1}--\eqref{eq:cmi3} are not equivalent in the quantum case.

-\paragraph*{Acknowledgements} MH is partially supported by a MEXT Grant-in-Aid for Scientific Research (A) No. 23246071, and by the National Institute of Information and Communication Technology (NICT), Japan.
+\paragraph*{Acknowledgements} We thank Vincent Y.~F.~Tan for helpful comments and Christoph Pfister for alterting us to several typos and small gaps in our presentation.
+MH is partially supported by a MEXT Grant-in-Aid for Scientific Research (A) No. 23246071, and by the National Institute of Information and Communication Technology (NICT), Japan.
 MT is funded by an University of Sydney Postdoctoral Fellowship and acknowledges support from the ARC Centre of Excellence for Engineered Quantum Systems (EQUS).

+\begin{IEEEbiographynophoto}{Marco Tomamichel} (M'13--SM'16) is a Senior Lecturer at the Centre for Quantum Software and Information and School of Software, Faculty of Engineering and Information Technology at the University of Technology Sydney.
+He received a M.Sc.\ in Electrical Engineering and Information Technology degree from ETH Zurich (Switzerland) in 2007.
+He then graduated with a Ph.D.\ in Physics at the Institute of Theoretical Physics at ETH Zurich in 2012.
+Before commencing his current position, he has been a Senior Research Fellow at the Centre for Quantum Technologies at the National University of Singapore and a Lecturer at the School of Physics at the University of Sydney.

+His research interests include classical and quantum information theory with finite resources as well as applications to cryptography. \end{IEEEbiographynophoto}